 Sow Radishes amid hills of cucumbers and squash to repel cucumber beetles.
 Plant them near spinach.
 Radishes attract leafminers away from the spinach.
 The damage the leafminers do to radish leaves doesn't prevent the radishes from growing nicely underground.

-Cabbage maggots are attracted to radishes but seldom ruin a whole crop; for controls, see the Top Ten Garden Insect Pests.
+Cabbage maggots are attracted to radishes but seldom ruin a whole crop.
+Although some of the Top Ten Garden Insect Pests can be detrimental to your crops, they can be controlled.

 Pull as soon as the roots mature.
 Oversized radishes often crack and are tough or woody.